deepchecks/monitoring/docs/source/getting-started/welcome.rst

-Deepchecks provides comprehensive support for your testing requirements, from examining data integrity and assessing distributןמions, to validating data splits, comparing models and evaluating their performance across the model's entire development process.
+Deepchecks provides comprehensive support for your testing requirements, from examining data integrity and assessing distributions, to validating data splits, comparing models and evaluating their performance across the model's entire development process.